-Abigail Ward is an award-winning curator, writer and DJ with over fifteen years' experience in the music industry and cultural sector.
+Abigail Ward is an award-winning curator, presenter, writer and DJ with over fifteen years' experience in the music industry and cultural sector.
 She left the organisation in 2020 to focus on her music career.
 Abigail developed the MDMArchive website with web designer Ashley Kennerley in 2004-2005, going on to win two Big Chip Awards.
-She specialises in Greater Manchester music history; digital heritage, community archives; music and disability; and LGBT+ history in Manchester.
+She specialises in Greater Manchester music history; digital heritage; community archives; music and disability; and LGBT+ history in Manchester.
 As a DJ she has played across Manchester at venues such as The Refuge, Manchester Art Gallery, HOME and Piccadilly Records.
 She has a quarterly show on NTS radio.